EU Emissions Trading System (EU ETS)

 VERIFICATION: Verification by independent accredited verifiers is required before the end of March of the following year.
 Once verified, operators must surrender the equivalent number of allowances by the end of April.

-Regulated entities must pay an excess emissions penalty of EUR 100 (USD 118.27) for each tonne of CO2 emitted for which no allowance has been surrendered, in addition to buying and surrendering the equivalent number of allowances.
+Regulated entities must pay an excess emissions penalty of EUR 100 (USD 105.30), adjusted for inflation, for each tonne of CO2 emitted for which no allowance has been surrendered, in addition to buying and surrendering the equivalent number of allowances.
 The name of the non-compliant operator is also made public.
 Member States may enforce different penalties for other forms of non-compliance.

 Primary: Uniform price auctions with single rounds and sealed bids, conducted daily by EEX.
 Germany has opted out of the common auctioning platform, instead running national auctions through the EEX.
 Poland has also opted out but continues to participate in the common auction platform at the EEX until further notice.

-Secondary: Spot, futures, options, and forward contracts (OTC) are traded on the secondary markets.
-Besides the EEX, futures are traded on ICE ENDEX and Nazdaq.
+Secondary: Spot, futures, options, and forward contracts are traded on the secondary markets, both on exchange and over the counter.
+Besides the EEX, futures are traded on ICE, ENDEX and Nazdaq.

-BACKLOADING: As a short-term measure to address a growing surplus in the EU ETS, the auction of 900 million allowances from 2014-2016 was postponed to 2019-2020.
-The back-loaded allowances were placed in the MSR, which became operational in 2019.
+BACKLOADING: As a short-term measure to address a growing surplus of allowances in the EU ETS, the auction of 900 million allowances was postponed from 2014-2016 to 2019-2020.
+The allowances were eventually placed in the Market Stability Reserve.

-- When the TNAC is above 833 million, 24% (12% beyond 2023) of its volume is withdrawn from future auctions and placed into the reserve over a period of 12 months.
+- When the TNAC is above 833 million, 24% of its volume is withdrawn from future auctions and placed into the MSR over a period of 12 months.

-- When the TNAC is less than 400 million allowances, 100 million allowances are taken from the reserve and injected into the market through auctions.
+- When the TNAC is less than 400 million allowances, 100 million allowances are released from the reserve and auctioned.

-CANCELLATIONS: As of phase 4, a Member State may also cancel allowances from their auction share in the event that they take additional policy measures that result in closure of electricity generation capacity.
+CANCELLATIONS: As of Phase 4, a Member State may cancel allowances from their auction share if they take additional policy measures that result in a closure of electricity generation capacity.
 The quantity of allowances cancelled shall not exceed the average verified emissions of the installation from five years preceding the closure.

-The European Commission and the relevant authorities of all EU Member States as well as Iceland, Liechtenstein, and Norway, and Switzerland.
+Competent authorities of all EU Member States as well as Iceland, Liechtenstein, and Norway: Implementing authorities, e.g., verifying compliance with MRV and surrender obligations.

-The ETS Directive stipulates that the system be kept under review in light of the implementation of the Paris Agreement and the development of carbon markets in other major economies.
-Two major EU ETS reviews — before phase 3 and before phase 4 — have been conducted to date.
-In light of the more ambitious 2030 emissions reduction target, the European Commission has proposed a revision of the EU ETS.
-The legislative process for this review is ongoing.
+The Directive 2003/87/EU stipulates that the system be kept under review in light of the implementation of the Paris Agreement and the development of carbon markets in other major economies.
+Two major EU ETS reviews — before Phase 3 and before Phase 4 — have been conducted to date.
+With the more ambitious 2030 emissions reduction target, the European Commission is currently implementing a third major revision of the EU ETS.

 Directive 2003/87/EC of the European Parliament and of the Council establishing a scheme for GHG emission allowance trading within the Community and amending Council Directive 96/61/EC.